-What Obligations do Sellers and Lessors have under Vermont’s Auto-Renewal Law?
+What Obligations do Sellers have under the Vermont Auto-Renewal Law?

-In addition to the foregoing double opt-in requirements, Vermont’s auto-renewal law requires sellers (and lessors) to provide written or electronic notice to consumers between thirty and sixty days before the applicable automatic renewal date, the termination date of the contract, or the date by which the consumer must provide notice of cancellation, whichever is earliest.
-This provides the consumer with the opportunity to opt-out, that is, to terminate the contract before the automatic renewal occurs.
+In addition to the foregoing double opt-in requirements, Vermont’s Auto-Renewal law requires sellers to provide written or electronic notice to consumers between 30 and 60 days before the earliest of: 1) the applicable automatic renewal date; 2) the termination date of the contract; or 3) the date by which the consumer must provide notice of cancellation.
+This provides the consumer with the opportunity to opt-out and terminate the contract before the automatic renewal term commences.
 Please note that the auto-renewal law does not apply to contracts with financial institutions, credit unions or contracts for insurance.
-However, the definition of consumer does include businesses in addition to individuals, such that business-to-business contracts are within its strictures.
+However, the definition of consumer does include businesses (in addition to individuals), such that business-to-business contracts come within its strictures.

 Auto-Renewal Laws – Proceed with Caution

-If you are interested in learning more about this topic or ensuring that your business is compliant with state and federal consumer protection statutes, please e-mail us at firstname.lastname@example.org or call us at (212) 246-0900.
+If you are interested in learning more about this topic or require assistance with setting up an automatic renewal marketing plan, please e-mail us at firstname.lastname@example.org or call us at (212) 246-0900.